 The Club’s duty is to put forward the best team combinations possible with a focus on team competitiveness and individual player development within the Basketball ACT graded competition across the two seasons.

 Marist Basketball Club is committed to a year-long program with one selection trial per rotation (in the Summer-Winter split).
 The Winter Competition teams will be graded on summer competition Coach and Age Coordinator feedback against set selection criteria (detailed below) and a three-week in-team trial process at the commencement of the Winter season (again based on Coach and Age Coordinator feedback).

 Selection and Team Nomination Process

-The Vice President as Basketball Operations Manager will in association with the Head of Coaching and Age Coordinators form a Basketball Sub-Committee under the oversight of the President, Head of Sport and Registrar to conduct selection and ongoing assessment of players throughout the playing year.
+The Coaching Coordinator and Age Coordinators form a Basketball Sub-Committee under the oversight of the President, Head of Sport and Registrar to conduct selection and ongoing assessment of players throughout the playing year.

 Coach and Age Coordinator feedback will inform each season team selection, identification of development and higher age players culminating in the Summer Trials process for each Age Group (U12, U14, U16, U19).

 Through this process team selections and team combinations will stabilise across the playing year, and coaching staff will be able to develop a good understanding/identification of skills.

 After the Summer Selection process, the Selection Committee and the Club (President, Head of Sport and Registrar) will determine the proposed composition of teams being nominated to BACT in terms of number and proposed grades.
 This will be considered by the full Club Executive Committee to ensure that any financial and other implications for the Club are considered.

 At the conclusion of the Winter Season Registration process, the sub-committee will meet to discuss registered players, team combinations and select prospective teams based on, amongst other things, season feedback against selection criteria, team numbers, team balance from the available player pool and individual player attributes.